Babu N.S. Dasari, Ph.D.

 - Research Fellow, Madras Institute of Development Studies, Chennai, INDIA (2001 – 2004)

 - Research Fellow, Kerala Research Programme on Local Level Development, Thiruvanathapuram, INDIA (1998 – 2003)

-- Lecturer, Economics Department, Rutgers University – Camden, Fall 2012 to Present.
+- Instructor, Economics Department, Rutgers University – Camden, Fall 2012 to Present.